justXeeZ/FCCcertification-Projects/Personal Portfolio Webpage/README.md

-# FreeCodeCamp - Personal Portfolio Webpage
+# freeCodeCamp - Personal Portfolio Webpage

-This is a solution to the [Personal Portfolio Webpage certification project on FreeCodeCamp](https://www.freecodecamp.org/learn/2022/responsive-web-design/build-a-personal-portfolio-webpage-project/build-a-personal-portfolio-webpage).
+This is a solution to the [Personal Portfolio Webpage certification project on freeCodeCamp](https://www.freecodecamp.org/learn/2022/responsive-web-design/build-a-personal-portfolio-webpage-project/build-a-personal-portfolio-webpage).

 ## Overview